ShirleyHan6/NTUOSS-DataOdyssey/README.md

 [K-Means with scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)<br>

 ### Google Colabtory
-See [NTUOSS-PandasBasics](https://github.com/wilsonteng97/NTUOSS-PandasBasics)for a comprehensive introduction on how to use Google Colabtory for data science projects and let's walk through it. <br>
+See [NTUOSS-PandasBasics](https://github.com/wilsonteng97/NTUOSS-PandasBasics) for a comprehensive introduction on how to use Google Colabtory for data science projects and let's walk through it. <br>

 ### Odyssey Begins
 ![title](images/ml_types.jpg)